tol2019/project3/README.md

 Hao Li, Wei Gong

 ## Libraries used:
-- Papa Parse
+- Papa Parser
-- Bootstrap
+- Materialize
 - JQuery

 ## How to run: